danse/rotterdam/cyborg manifesto.md

 the cyborg defines a technological polls based partly on a revolution of social relations in the oikos, the household.
 Nature and culture are reworked; the one can no longer be the resource for appropriation or incorporation by the other.
-The rela-tionships for forming wholes from parts, including those of polarity and hierarchical domination, are at issue in the cyborg world.
+The relationships for forming wholes from parts, including those of polarity and hierarchical domination, are at issue in the cyborg world.
 Unlike the hopes of Frankenstein\'s monster, the cyborg does not expect its father to save it through a restoration of the garden; that is, through the fabrication of a heterosexual mate, through its completion in a finished whole, a city and cosmos.

-The eyborg does not dream of community on the model of the organic family, this time without the oedipal project.
+The cyborg does not dream of community on the model of the organic family, this time without the oedipal project.
 The cyborg would not recognize the Garden of Eden; it is not made of mud and cannot dream of returning to dust.
-Perhaps that is why I want to see if eyborgs can subvert the apocalypse of returning to nuclear dust in the manic compulsion to name the Enemy.
-Cyborgs are not reverent; they do not re-member the cosmos.
+Perhaps that is why I want to see if cyborgs can subvert the apocalypse of returning to nuclear dust in the manic compulsion to name the Enemy.
+Cyborgs are not reverent; they do not remember the cosmos.
 They are wary of holism, but needy for connection- they seem to have a natural feel for united front politics, but without the vanguard party.
 The main trouble with cyborgs, of course, is that they are the illegitimate offspring of militarism and patriarchal capitalism, not to mention state socialism.
 But illegitimate offspring are often exceedingly unfaithful to their origins.
 Their fathers, after all, are inessential.